Skip to main content

 Rancho Peñasquitos Library

 San Diego Municipal Code §142.0640 provides for the assessment and administration of development impact fees.
 The purpose of assessing development impact fees is to implement the City’s General Plan which contains policies related to the maintenance of an effective facilities financing program to ensure the impact of new development is mitigated through appropriate fees.
 Properties and land being developed in the City of San Diego are assessed a fee for public facilities.
-The fee is determined by the type, size and location of the development for the building permit being issued.
-Monies collected are placed in a City special fund by community, to be used solely for those public facilities specifically defined or generally described in the Development Impact Fee Plan for each community.
+The fee is determined by the type, size and location of the development in accordance with the adopted nexus studies for Parks, Mobility, Library and Fire for the building permit being issued.

 Citywide Development Impact Fees

 To determine a project’s Citywide Park, Fire-Rescue, Library, and Mobility DIF, enter the project’s assessor parcel number and development information into the Citywide DIF Calculator.
-Download the Citywide DIF Calculator below to obtain an estimate for the DIF fees.
+To use the Citywide DIF Calculator, you will need to download the file, and once downloaded, you can easily estimate your DIFs.

 Citywide DIF Calculator